Crashes add to traffic chaos on Auckland Anniversary Day

 Police are also advising drivers to exercise caution and keep a good following distance.

-The New Zealand Transport Agency is warning of "heavy congestion" for traffic leaving the Whitianga region, heading south on State Highway 25 and urging people to delay their journey.
+The New Zealand Transport Agency earlier warned of "heavy congestion" for traffic leaving the Whitianga region, heading south on SH25 and urging people to delay their journey.

-The NZTA's hotspot predictor showed the westbound lane of SH2 at Maramarua, was expected to be "heaviest" from 11.30am to 7pm.
+The NZTA's hot spot predicter showed the westbound lane of SH2 at Maramarua was expected to be "heaviest" from 11.30am to 7pm.

-Further north, it also showed traffic between Puhoi and Wellsford on SH1 would be heaviest between 10.30am and 7pm in the southbound lane, heading .
+Further north, it also showed traffic between Puhoi and Wellsford on SH1 would be heaviest between 10.30am and 7pm in the southbound lane.

 The southbound lanes on SH1 in Whangarei and Kawakawa were also expected to be busy today.